Go to Reviews.org US Edition

 The first of its kind in Australia, Kayo Sports is FOX’s attempt at giving sports coverage the Netflix treatment Down Under.
 There are over 50 sports to stream in high-definition, neat features like multi-screen viewing, and a long list of compatible devices that allow you to stream on the go or from the comfort of your couch.

 Like most streaming providers, Kayo Sports offers multiple plan options to suit different users.
-However, unlike most providers, the difference between Kayo’s two plans is painfully simple; Basic allows you to stream on two devices simultaneously, while Premium allows you to stream on three devices at once
+However, unlike most providers, the difference between Kayo’s two plans is painfully simple; One allows you to stream on one device while Basic allows you to stream in two places at once.

 Looking for something new to stream tonight?
 These services offer free trials so you won’t pay a cent unless you decide to keep subscribed once your trial’s up.